orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     - etc...
   - Giving write permissions is disallowed in certain scenarios.
-  - Disclose all unreported security weakness in pkg_postinst to allow the user to uninstall, hard mask the ebuild, or take necessary precautions to mitigate.
+  - Disclose all unreported security weakness in pkg_postinst to allow the user to uninstall, hard mask the ebuild, fork and patch locally, or take necessary precautions to mitigate.
 See the CWE database for weakness descriptions.
+  - Disclose all criticial vulnerabilities in -bin packages including internal vendored libraries.
+  - If patching micropackages, the policy is best effort.
+This means that you may bump micropatches to later patch versions without breaking the software.
+Bumping minor or major versions are allowed as long the package has been tested and working.
+If a test suite is provided, you must use it since it has better test coverage than interactive testing.
   - Check all password stores for proper encryption.
   - Adding the test USE flag and test dependencies is required for dev-python in this overlay only if the package supports testing.